 Talk about the mediums and channels in which you have the most experience.
 Refer to the job description and discuss the media stated there to reassure the interviewer that you are the proper match.

 The following mediums I have worked with :

 Tip: In these product marketing manager interview questions, the interviewer wants to know if you've explored the marketing methods of your competitors.
-Discuss the specifics of what you found in your study, being mindful not to offend the employing firm or give too many praises to the competitors.
+Discuss the specifics of what you found in your study, being mindful not to offend the employing firm or give too much praise to the competitors.

 I assessed your rivals' marketing techniques and discovered that they depend primarily on conventional media while bypassing online platforms.
 Although print marketing can be helpful, there are more effective digital-focused approaches.
-I'd look at actual metrics such as Do you have precise information on your rivals' marketing techniques and how they relate to yours?
+I would look at actual metrics, such as do you have precise information on your rivals' marketing techniques and how they relate to yours.

 Your response will provide the interviewer with insight into your motives and preferred career path.
 Don't respond in broad, cliched terms.
 Be detailed and emphasize your talents and areas of experience, particularly those relevant to the job posting.

 I started in automobile sales because I enjoy talking to people and coming up with creative methods to promote products.
 I got into advertising after working on a social media advertising campaign at the firm where I was in the sales department.